7 Ways to Use Reservation Software to Improve the Guest Experience

 Be transparent about what you plan on doing with their data to minimize wary guests.
 Create a disclaimer that explains why you want to know more about them to enhance their dining experience.

 Include information about how you’re following any and all data protection and privacy or anti-spam laws to make sure they stay safe.

 Make sure your front of house staff can explain to guests why you’re asking for this information: that knowing more about guests helps you create a better experience for them.

 7 Ways to Use Customized Guest Profiles to Improve the Dining Experience

 Guest profiles are a game changer when it comes to providing your guests with true hospitality.

 With guest profiles, you can save customers’ preferences for tables.
 If a guest always request a booth or a corner table, you can make a note of their “usual” or “preferred” table in their profile.
-Use your reservation software to place them in the table of their choice – before they ask for it.
+Simply use your reservation software to place them in the table of their choice – before they ask for it.

-You can also use guest profiles to identify high value customers and give them preferential treatment over walk-ins when there is a wait.
+You can also use guest profiles to identify high-value customers and give them preferential treatment over walk-ins when there is a wait.
 If loyal customers visit often and spend a lot, you can make exceptions for them if there are “no tables available” when they walk in.